 - Cook 2 slices of bacon, drain, pat with paper towel, and crumble.

-- Sauté finely chopped shallots and garlic in 2 tsp oil.
+- Sauté finely chopped shallots and garlic in 2 teaspoon oil.
 Set aside.

 - Slice potatoes thinly and cook with a few tablespoons of water in the microwave until just fork tender.
 Remove and drain.